geordanisb/tic-tac-toe/README.md

 ## Getting Started

-The project was build with yarn, nextjs, reqct-query (for react cache), sqlite and prismajs as ORM.
+The project was build with yarn, typescript, nextjs, reqct-query (for react cache), sqlite, prismajs as ORM and cypress for e2e tests.

 The games info are stored in a sqlite file underfolder : /prisma/database.db